 Audio Tube Noise Measurements

 Here is a list of measured noise data on a selection of current production audio tubes (and a few NOS tubes).
 So far, it includes vacuum tube types 12AX7 / ECC83, 5751, 12AT7 / ECC81, 6DJ8 / 6922 / E88CC, EF86, ECC99, and 6SL7GT.
 It includes the brands JJ, Shuguang, Sovtek, Tung Sol Reissue, and Electro-Harmonix.
 New measurements are being added regularly, so please let us know if there are other types or brands we should include.
 We recently added measurements on the D3a, RU-6C45PI, RU-6H9C (6SL7GT), RU-6H16, and RU-6H6, as well as additional samples of 5751, 6922, E88CC, and 6SL7GT.
-Most recently we added measurements on the new JJ 12AY7 and 6SL7 (last update 27 April 2017).
-We've also added measurements on the Toshiba 2SK209 low-noise audio JFET, as an interesting comparison to the tubes.
+Most recently we added measurements on the JJ 12AY7 and 6SL7, and also a collection of NOS 6DJ8 types (last update 22 July 2020).
+The list also includes measurements on the Toshiba 2SK209 low-noise audio JFET, as an interesting comparison to the tubes.
 Download the summary (tube_noise_summary.pdf) or visit the project webpage.

 The RIAA Replay Characteristic for Phono Stages, and Inverse RIAA Networks

 Tavish Design phono stages are designed to implement the traditional RIAA replay curve.
 We do not implement the 1976 IEC Amendment which rolls off the replay response at 6dB/octave below 20Hz, and we do not implement the occasionally discussed “Neumann pole” at 50 kHz.
 Tavish Design calibrates its phono stages against an inverse RIAA network as described in Lipshitz and Jung.
 Read more on our RIAA webpage.